BlueBobexe/Astronaut-Bot/README.md

 # Astronaut-Bot
-The GitHub page for the open source Astronaut Discord Bot!
+The GitHub page for the open-source Astronaut Discord Bot!

 Astronaut is (another) multipurpose bot!